MISSION

 My journey to this place where I have synthesized my Trauma and am engaging with life and the world at large again, took over 5 years.
 All of it was intensive work.
 With every cell of my being, I wanted to escape the unbearable pain I had to bear.
 Yet I was committed to keep the promise I made to my son, and my loved ones, to stay alive.
 Doing so was the most difficult thing I have ever experienced.
 I know with absolute certainty that I would not have survived it without my son, my family, my boyfriend at the time - Christopher Beitner, the love and support of many friends, good therapists (CBT, EMDR and Neurofeedback), immersion in Nature and Meditation.

-I have found my new purpose in this new life, it is to work with others suffering from Trauma and its devastating impacts take the reins of their own mind through neuromeditation, emotional intelligence, personal ceremony, nature and other tools.
 Freedom from being at the mercy of your trauma is LIFE CHANGING!
 Helping others to figure out which tools work best for them to do this brings me great joy.
 As does seeing others feel empowered and HOPEFUL for their future.
-I am currently building the website for that but until then if you or someone you know might benefit from these tools, please reach out.
-Go to the Contact Us page for more info.
-Feel free to email me at: mollymcclish@gmail.com.
-I try to keep my rates affordable and am working on getting services covered with some insurance.
+This is the base website I created to help others through this process: Mind Rein.
+I try to keep my rates affordable and have a sliding scale.
 I will be offering some group classes and individual work through the website when it is ready.
 If you are someone who wants to support access to these services for those who can't afford it, please send me an email.
 All donations for this will be used to provide one on one work with someone who is suffering and in need of help.

 DEDICATION

 I would also like to dedicate this site to my incredible son Rowan.
-Rowan, you give me hope for the future, which I have so needed to want to live and you bring me so much joy.
+Rowan, you give me hope for the future, which I have so needed to want to live, and you bring me SO much joy.
 You are truly a remarkable person.
 Yes, I know I am biased, but ask anyone who knows you... they will say the same.
 I am proud and grateful for the honor of being your Mama!

 GRATITUDE